dirac-institute/sorcha/docs/index.rst

 simulated Solar System small bodies and determines which ones the survey could detect in each of the survey's observations or based on user set criteria.
 Sorcha has been designed with the `Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) <https://www.lsst.org>`_ in mind.
-The software has a module design, and  with some effort it can be adapted to be used with any survey.
+The software has a modulardesign, and with some effort it can be adapted to be used with any survey.

 .. warning::